Digital collections at Appalachian State University

-In addition, the Library is creating new collections, archives, and websites in collaboration with Appalachian State University scholars that reflect new ways of presenting information and knowledge to the researcher, student, or the general public.
+In collaboration with Appalachian State University scholars, the Library is creating new collections, archives, and websites in Omeka S that reflect new ways of presenting information and knowledge to the researcher, student, or the general public.

 Many aspects of the history and life of North Carolina are digitally represented and hosted by the North Carolina Digital Heritage Center, a statewide digitization and digital publishing program housed in the North Carolina Collection at the University of North Carolina at Chapel Hill.
 Collections from the ASU Library are included, as are those of libraries, museums, historical societies, archives, and other cultural heritage organizations across the state.